UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

 Private sector entities to provide mobile money services There is a need to work with the private sector to ensure the continuity of the initiative in its sustainability aspect.
-Improved contextual information, specifically on the level of infrastructural support, physical and digital security, logistics, socio-political contexts,and how these enablers will facilitate digital technology or otherwise, Known issues and troubleshooting: the requirements for this tool to be used so that the user knows when not to use it will include
+Improved contextual information, specifically on the level of infrastructural support, physical and digital security, logistics, socio-political contexts,and how these enablers will facilitate digital technology or otherwise, To overcome the challenges faced by the sanduks, however, digital and financial literacy training are necessary.
+In the long term, addressing the lack of banking infrastructure will also help sanduks transact more efficiently.
+Known issues and troubleshooting: the requirements for this tool to be used so that the user knows when not to use it will include

 If there is a lack of